SoftInstigate/restheart-website/docs/tutorial.md

 ## GET filtered Documents from the Collection

 It's possible to apply a filter at the end of the request to reduce the number of output documents.
-The following request asks for all documents with a "qty" property greather than 75:
+The following request asks for all documents with a "qty" property greater than 75:

 {% include code-header.html
     type="Request"